-Loans under the Banking Act and the Act on Emergency Measures for the Revitalization of the Financial Functions at March 31, 2023 and 2022 are as follows.
+Loans under the Banking Act and the Act on Emergency Measures for the Revitalization of the Financial Functions at March 31, 2024 and 2023 are as follows.
 These loans consist of corporate bonds in "securities" (limited to those corporate bonds for which redemption of the principal and payment of interest are fully or partially guaranteed and which are issued through private placement of securities (Article 2-3 of the Financial Instruments and Exchange Act)), loans and bills discounted, foreign exchanges, interest accrual and suspense payments in "other assets" and customers' liabilities for acceptances and guarantees in the consolidated balance sheets, as well as securities loaned under a loan-for-use or lease agreement.

-- (1) Bankrupt/de facto bankrupt loans amounting to ¥21,097 million (\$158 million) and ¥33,432 million denote loans at March 31, 2023 and 2022, respectively, held against borrowers with failed business status due to commencement of bankruptcy proceedings, commencement of reorganization proceedings or commencement of rehabilitation proceedings, and any other type of loans equivalent thereto - (2) Doubtful loans amounting to ¥101,104 million (\$757 million) and ¥89,439 million denote loans at March 31, 2023 and 2022, respectively, whose borrower is not yet in the status of failure in business although such borrower's financial status and operating performance are worsening, and for which it is highly probable that the principal will not be collected or interest will not be received in accordance with the contract, excluding bankrupt/de facto bankrupt loans. - (3) Loans past due for three months or more amounting to ¥152 million (\$1 million) and ¥364 million denote loans at March 31, 2023 and 2022, respectively, where payment of interest or principal has been delayed for three months or more, excluding bankrupt/de facto bankrupt loans and doubtful loans. - (4) Restructured loans amounting to ¥8,188 million (\$61 million) and ¥4,569 million denote loans at March 31, 2023 and 2022, respectively, to borrowers for which the repayment terms have been modified to more favorable terms including reduction of interest rate, deferral of interest payments, extension of principal payments and debt forgiveness with the objective of promoting recovery of borrowers in economic difficulty, excluding bankrupt/de facto bankrupt loans, doubtful loans and loans past due for three months or more.
+- (2) Doubtful loans amounting to ¥111,775 million (\$738 million) and ¥101,104 million denote loans at March 31, 2024 and 2023, respectively, whose borrower is not yet in the status of failure in business although such borrower's financial status and operating performance are worsening, and for which it is highly probable that the principal will not be collected or interest will not be received in accordance with the contract, excluding bankrupt/de facto bankrupt loans. - (3) Loans past due for three months or more amounting to ¥189 million (\$1 million) and ¥152 million denote loans at March 31, 2024 and 2023, respectively, where payment of interest or principal has been delayed for three months or more, excluding bankrupt/de facto bankrupt loans and doubtful loans. - (4) Restructured loans amounting to ¥11,520 million (\$76 million) and ¥8,188 million denote loans at March 31, 2024 and 2023, respectively, to borrowers for which the repayment terms have been modified to more favorable terms including reduction of interest rate, deferral of interest payments, extension of principal payments and debt forgiveness with the objective of promoting recovery of borrowers in economic difficulty, excluding bankrupt/de facto bankrupt loans, doubtful loans and loans past due for three months or more.

-The total of bankrupt/de facto bankrupt loans, doubtful loans, loans past due for three months or more and restructured loans amounted to $\pm 130,541$ million (\$977 million) and $\pm 127,804$ million at March 31, 2023 and 2022, respectively.
+The total of bankrupt/de facto bankrupt loans, doubtful loans, loans past due for three months or more and restructured loans amounted to ¥145,940 million (\$963 million) and ¥130,541 million at March 31, 2024 and 2023, respectively.